phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 714159
+#Total Number of Tweets: 1510179
-#Number of Clinton Tweets: 501156
+#Number of Trump Tweets: 714811
-#Number of Rubio Tweets: 199452
+#Number of Clinton Tweets: 501457
-#Number of Sanders Tweets: 195781
+#Number of Rubio Tweets: 199591
-#Number of Carson Tweets: 112225
+#Number of Sanders Tweets: 195919
-#Number of Bush Tweets: 77261
+#Number of Carson Tweets: 112331
-#Total Number of Tweets:
+#Number of Bush Tweets: 77359
 ---